jacksheehy15/milestone-project-2/README.md

 ***
 ## **What does it do and what does it need to fulfill?**
-This is my second milestone project where I have designed, created and built a fully responsive and interactive website for Music Festival go-ers.
+This is my second milestone project where I have designed, created and built a fully responsive and interactive website for my hometown Dingle.
-My goals with this website are to attract new people to the world of Music Festival's and to give present Music Festival go-ers an insight into my 4 favorite festivals and why they should visit them !
+My goals with this website are to attract new people to Dingle and to present users with the information that should attract them to visiting Dingle.

-I have taken my knowledge learned from the first five modules of the Full Stack Web Developer course, (HTML, CSS Fundamentals, User Centric Frontend
+I have taken my knowledge learned from the first five modules of the Full Stack Software Developer course, (HTML Fundamentals, CSS Fundamentals, User Centric Frontend
 Development, JavaScript Fundamentals and Interactive Frontend Development Modules) to provide a clear, functioning and responsive website that demonstrates a proficient use of HTML5, CSS3 and JavaScript.
 The Bootstrap Framework was used along side these programming languages to help give the site a clear strucutre and ensure the site has a high standard of responsiveness on desktop, tablet and